-Food handler permits, on the other hand, are not required state-wide for food service workers.
+Food handlers certificates, on the other hand, are not required statewide for food service workers.
 Check with local health departments to find out if cards are required and, if so, how to get a food handlers license in that county or city.

-For example, in Norfolk, Virginia, the Department of Public Health requires all employees who work in food establishments to have food handlers cards prior to employment.
+For example, in Norfolk, the Department of Public Health requires all employees who work in food to have food handlers cards prior to employment.

-In Washington, all food workers must have a food handler permit before handling or serving food to the public.
-If you provide the food safety training, the employee can work for up to 14 days before getting their card.
+In Washington, all food workers must have a food handlers card before preparing or serving food to the public.
+If employers provide food safety training, the employee can work for up to 14 days before getting their card.

 Employees can get a Washington food worker card by completing a short training program and passing a corresponding exam.
 All counties in the state offer online training options.

-West Virginia doesn’t have a state-wide mandate for food workers to get food handler cards.
+West Virginia doesn’t have a statewide mandate for food workers to get food handlers cards.
 However, individual counties can set their own rules for food handler safety training.
 Most areas require food workers to have some certification.

-In Wheeling-Ohio County, the Health Department requires all food service workers to get a food handler card within 30 days of hire.
+In Wheeling-Ohio County, the health department requires all food service workers to get a food handlers card within 30 days of hire.
 Other counties with similar requirements include (but are not limited to) Monongalia County, Kanawha-Charleston County, and Pocahontas County.

-Currently, Wisconsin doesn’t require food service workers to have food handler cards.
-You can choose to have your employees get this certification, but the state doesn’t require it.
+Currently, Wisconsin doesn’t require food service workers to have food handlers cards.
+Employers can choose to have employees get this certification, but the state doesn’t require it.

-Each food establishment in Wisconsin needs to have a certified food protection manager on staff.
+Each food business in Wisconsin needs to have a certified food protection manager on staff.
 This certification must be renewed every five years.

 There are some exceptions for simple food establishments.
 Businesses must serve only individual, pre-wrapped foods or foods deemed non-hazardous to the public.

 Wyoming doesn’t require food service workers to have food preparation licenses.
-Although this type of food handler safety training is recommended, it’s not mandated by the state.
+Although this type of food handlers safety training is recommended, it’s not mandated by the state.

-Food establishments in Wyoming should have a certified food manager on staff.
+Food businesses in Wyoming should have a certified food manager on staff.
 If one is not present, a person in charge must demonstrate they have food safety knowledge when questioned by an inspector.

 However, some local health departments may not accept this exemption.
 For example, having a certified food protection manager on staff is mandatory in the Teton Health District.
 Check your local health department for requirements.

-- How a food handler license can help your food service business
+How NEXT can help your restaurant or food service business